 The Student Government Association is the representative body for students at Ranken.
 It provides students with a voice to the College administration through active participation in monthly meetings, giving them an avenue of communication to provide input on the decisions that affect them.
 Each major class nominates a representative and an alternate to attend monthly meetings.

-WOMEN IN TECHNOLOGY (WIT)
+DIVERSITY AND INCLUSION IN TECHNOLOGY (DIT)

-WIT provides female students and employees at Ranken a forum to discuss issues, socialize and get acquainted with other women on campus.
+DIT provides students and employees at Ranken a forum to discuss diversity related metters and socialize with other students.
 The group has meetings throughout the school year.